 5. Why is the scheme so important?

-The scheme will secure horticultural water supplies for Manjimup-Pemberton growers, enabling the region to reach its full potential as a supplier of quality fruit and vegetables to lucrative domestic and international markets.
+The SF Irrigation Scheme will assist this significant horticultural region by creating a reliable and high-quality irrigation scheme.
+The scheme will secure horticultural water supplies for Manjimup-Pemberton growers, enabling the region to reach its full potential as a supplier of quality fruit and vegetables to lucrative local and international markets.

 6. Who supports the scheme?

 There is strong local support from farmers for the scheme.
 Eighty-five per cent of water entitlements are already pre-sold and there is strong demand for the remaining 15 per cent.

 So far more than 70 farm businesses have paid the two per-cent deposit to sign-up to the scheme.
 Behind the entitlements are more than 70 farming families and businesses, collectively employing hundreds if not thousands of people.

 The scheme has the financial support of the State and Federal Governments and the scientific support from WA Department of Water and Environment Regulation plus formal support from the Shire of Manjimup.